Rhode Island

 Discover Newport, DiscoverNewport.org.

-Providence is known as an epicenter of higher education, with eight colleges and universities located in and around the city.
-This concentration of faculty and students adds energy to the city and makes an enduring impact on the community’s creative and intellectual landscape.
+Providence is known as an epicenter of higher education, with eight college and university campuses located in and around the city.
+This concentration of faculty and students adds energy to the city and makes an enduring impact on the creative and intellectual landscape of the community.

 Major Facilities: